• Duration:28 Nights 29 Days

 • First aid medicine kit.

-• Mera Peak, Island Peak and Lobuche East Peak Permits
+• Mera Peak, Island Peak and Lobuche East Peak Climbing Permits

-• Sagarmatha National Park Fee, TIMS permits & all required permits or Official Documentation.
+• Sagarmatha National Park Fee, TIMS permits & all required permits and Official Documentation.

 • Round-Trip airfare between Kathmandu and Lukla (Airport Tax Included)